Second Charge bridging loans

 The remortgage option: Remortgaging to release equity and then taking a first charge bridging loan is sometimes presented as a way to access first charge rates.
 In practice, the time and cost of a full remortgage often outweighs the modest rate saving over a short bridging term.
 A broker will run the numbers both ways before recommending an approach.

 Before approaching a broker or lender for second charge bridging, it is worth gathering the core information about your existing first charge: the outstanding mortgage balance, the lender's name, the current monthly payment, the remaining fixed or variable rate term, and the early repayment charge schedule if applicable.
 This information is typically on your most recent mortgage statement.
-Having it to hand from the outset means a broker can assess your combined LTV position and the ERC implications accurately in the first conversation rather than asking you to go back and gather it afterwards.
+Having it to hand from the outset means a broker can assess your combined LTV position and the ERC implications accurately in the first conversation.

 Also consider whether your existing mortgage lender will require consent before the second charge can be registered, and how long that process typically takes with that lender.
 Some major lenders have an efficient consent process; others are slower.
 A broker experienced in second charge cases will know which lenders are quick and which add significant time.
-Finally, confirm your exit strategy in as much detail as possible before the application: what the repayment event is, when it is expected to complete, and what evidence supports it.
+Finally, confirm your exit strategy in as much detail as possible before the application.
 Our exit strategy checklist helps you work through whether your plan is credible before you submit anything formal.

 FAQs